HewlettPackard/networking-oneview/README.rst

 The Neutron-OneView Mechanism Driver considers that not all networking operations that are performed in OpenStack need to be reflected in OneView.
-To identify if a certain request should be executed by the driver it might check if the networks and ports
+To identify if a certain request should be executed by the driver it might check if the networks and ports are related with networks which should be managed by OneView.

 - Creates a network in OneView for each network in Neutron to physical provider-networks configured in the driver config file